WasmEdge/docs/docs/start/build-and-run/docker_wasm.md

 ### Build the node.js example

-In the project directory, run the following command to package the WasmEdge JavaScript runtime and the JS HTTP server program into an empty container image.
+In the project directory, run the following command to package the WasmEdge JavaScript runtime and the JS HTTP server program into an empty container image:

 ```bash
 docker buildx build --platform wasi/wasm -t secondstate/node-example-hello .